 Conte predicts bright future for England after Under-17 World Cup win

-Chelsea manager Antonio Conte believes the future is bright for the England national team after the country's Under-17s claimed a remarkable World Cup win this weekend.
+Chelsea manager Antonio Conte believes the future is bright for the England national team after the country's Under-17s claimed a remarkable World Cup win.

 England battled back from 2-0 down to beat Spain 5-2 and earn another title to add to the nation's earlier 2017 triumphs at the Under-20 World Cup and Under-19 European Championship.